-The ferromagnetic metal usually shows up in manganites with large bandwidth, {\it i.e}, large mean cation radius, $r_A$, for hole doping $x\sim 0.2-0.5$, while the AF-CO-I state is observed in low bandwidth materials at commensurate doping, $x \sim 0.5$.
+The ferromagnetic metal usually shows up in manganites with large bandwidth (BW), {\it i.e}, large mean cation radius, $r_A$, for hole doping $x\sim 0.2-0.5$, while the AF-CO-I state is observed in low bandwidth materials at commensurate doping, $x \sim 0.5$.
 This `half doped' state is especially interesting since it allows systematic study of phase competition and the role of disorder.
-The $x=0.5$ state has been extensively probed experimentally \cite{kuwahara,respaud,tok_melt,other_exp,cheong,trokiner, melt-exp1, melt-exp2} and also analysed theoretically \cite{satpathy,fratini,cep_hrk1,other_theory,dagotto1}.
+The $x=0.5$ state has been extensively probed experimentally \cite{kuwahara-1,kuwahara-2,respaud,tok_melt1,tok_melt2,tok_melt3,other_exp,cheong,trokiner,melt-exp1a,melt-exp1b, melt-exp2a,melt-exp2b} and also analyzed theoretically \cite{satpathy,fratini,cep_hrk1,other_theory,dagotto1}.